This post may contain affiliate links. Read my full disclosure policy.

 As the beans sit, the liquid will thicken up and the beans will get even more flavorful.

 Have a lovely weekend.
-Get outside, breath, feel the sun on your skin.
+Get outside, breathe, feel the sun on your skin.

 How to cook flavorful healthy vegan Mexican Pinto Beans using dry beans!
 A Simple easy recipe that can be made on the stovetop or in an Instant Pot.
 A delicious addition to your Mexican Feast, or weekly meal prep.
 It can be made ahead!
 Allow 6 hours of soaking time.